 Law 541 - Problem Solving in the Public Interest

 This seminar focuses on public interest lawyering through a close analysis of case studies and the discussion of recurring issues in public interest practice.
-In this course we explore social problems from number of different perspectives, highlighting the many different ways of solving problems of the sort public interest lawyers confront.
+In this course we explore social problems from a number of different perspectives, highlighting the many different ways of solving problems of the sort public interest lawyers confront.
 The seminar covers questions of how public interest problems come to be framed; how clients, lawyers and their allies think about problem-solving strategies; and how public interest lawyers use different modes of advocacy to address problems.
 Students in this seminar will complete an individual paper project that addresses a real world problem and incorporates the modes of advocacy studied in the course.

 This seminar is a required course for the David J. Epstein Program in Public Interest Law and Policy and enrollment is limited to Epstein Program students.